bmuschko/ckad-prep/1-core-concepts.md

 # Core Concepts (13%)

-## Creating a Pod and fixing issues
+## Creating a Pod and Inspecting it

 1. Create the namespace `ckad-prep`.
 2. In the namespace `ckad-prep` create a new Pod named `mypod` with the image `nginx:2.3.5`.
 Expose the port 80.